Vincent-Morcilla/Building_IoT_Data_Dashboard/README.md

 ### Run in Docker

-Ensure you have the [Docker Engine](https://docs.docker.com/engine/install/) installed and that it is running.
+Ensure you have the [Docker Engine](https://docs.docker.com/engine/install/) installed and that Docker is running.

 In the root directory of the repository run: